 DISC Type Sc Personality Strengths

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.

-Strengths that are typically associated with the Sc personality type include...
+Strengths typically associated with the DISC type Sc personality include...

 Approaching decision-making carefully.

 Using low-risk solutions that have proven effective in the past.